 Science Questions Mission Objectives What are the emission patterns of the precursor chemicals for tropospheric ozone, aerosols, and air quality pollutants?
-Quantify the diurnal emission patterns of ozone and aerosol precursors, and air quality pollutants over North America and distinguish natural and anthropogenic contributions.
-How do the distributions of gaseous pollutants and particulate matter evolve throughout the course of the day and what are the chemical, transport, mixing, and deposition mechanisms that determine these distributions?
-How do the distributions of gaseous pollutants and particulate matter evolve throughout the course of the day and what are the chemical, transport, mixing, and deposition mechanisms that determine these distributions?
-What processes affect and control the biology and biogeochemistry of aquatic coastal zones, and how are they modulated by natural and anthropogenic forcing?
-Characterize variability in primary productivity, phytoplankton biomass, and carbon pools in the coastal ocean in conjunction with measurements of natural and anthropogenic forcing.
-How do weather and the episodic releases from fires, dust storms and volcanoes affect air quality, river discharge, water quality, and the ecology and biogeochemistry of coastal ecosystems and what are the feedbacks?
-Characterize changes in the atmospheric chemistry, hydrology, and coastal ocean biogeochemistry in response to weather events and episodic input.
+Quantify the diurnal emission patterns of ozone and aerosol precursors, and air quality pollutants over North & South America and the adjacent ocean.
+What are the diurnal processes that impact the evolution of gaseous and particulate emissions through chemical formation and loss, transport, and deposition, and how are these processes impacted in a changing world?
+Measure the evolution of these atmospheric constituents as they are transformed and transported throughout the day over North & South America and surrounding ocean.
+What processes affect and control the biology and biogeochemistry of aquatic coastal ocean zones, and how are they modulated by natural and anthropogenic forcings?
+Characterize variability in primary productivity, phytoplankton biomass, and carbon pools in the coastal ocean in conjunction with measurements of natural and anthropogenic forcings.
+How do climate variability, anthropogenic activity, weather and the episodic releases from fires and volcanoes affect air quality, river discharge, water quality, and the ecology and biogeochemistry of coastal ecosystems and what are the feedbacks?
+Characterize changes in the atmospheric chemistry, hydrology, and coastal ocean biogeochemistry in response to climate variability, human activity, weather events and episodic input from fires and volcanoes.